-A. Maximizing Airport Capability
+A. Maximizing airport capability

-- Strategies for accommodating aircraft that experience extended delays on the tarmac and in line for takeoff, including dealing with human needs as well as airport and airline capabilities. - Innovative approaches to demand forecasting and management for airports. - Innovative strategies for reducing airline fuel consumption, such as new ways to reduce gate-to-gate time or revise procedures. - Effective alternatives to current ramp and gate controls. - Creative approaches to airport revenue generation for general aviation airports. - Models for collaborative decision making and data sharing at airports.
+- Strategies for accommodating aircraft that experience extended delays on the tarmac and in line for takeoff, including dealing with human needs as well as airport and airline capabilities. - Innovative approaches to demand forecasting and management for airports. - Innovative strategies for reducing airline fuel consumption, such as new ways to reduce gate-to-gate time or revise procedures. - Effective alternatives to current ramp and gate controls.

-- Improved aircraft and airport design factors affecting aircraft compatibility to decrease the risk of aircraft wing tip collisions in the non-movement apron areas. - Improved strategies for airport asset management, including land use. - Innovations to accommodate the aging passenger demographic at airports. - Effective uses of social media in airport planning, marketing, development and customer service. - Planning for the integration and mitigation of possible impacts of drones into the airport environment.
+- Creative approaches to airport revenue generation for general aviation airports. - Models for collaborative decision making and data sharing at airports. - Improved aircraft and airport design factors affecting aircraft compatibility to decrease the risk of aircraft wing tip collisions in the non-movement apron areas. - Improved strategies for airport asset management, including land use. - Innovations to accommodate the aging passenger demographic at airports. - Effective uses of social media in airport planning, marketing, development and customer service. - Planning for the integration and mitigation of possible impacts of drones into the airport environment. - Enhanced management approaches to landside functions to include parking and ground transportation.